DrDarkShadow/docs-repo/markdown/random_module_two.md

 import random
 from typing import List

-# Definition of the function
+# The function must be defined or imported
 def shuffle_copy(items: List[int]) -> List[int]:
     """Return a shuffled copy of the given list without mutating the input.""" copy = list(items)